jcberquist/sublimetext-cfml/readme.md

 This package provides CFML syntax highlighting as well as function and tag completions.
 It recognizes the following file extensions: `cfm,cfml,cfc`.
 Please see below for more of the features included in this package.

 *Note: Please ensure that you are running at least the latest beta build of Sublime Text 3 (3083), as some of the features of the package will not work otherwise.
-If you are on the latest dev builds (3092+) the package will used the new `sublime-syntax` syntax highlighting.*
+If you are on the latest dev builds (3092+) the package will use the new `sublime-syntax` syntax highlighting.*

+You can install this package via [Package Control](https://packagecontrol.io/).
+Please restart Sublime Text after installation.

-Installation must currently be done manually by downloading the repository and placing it in a folder within your Sublime packages folder.
+Manual installation is also possible by downloading the repository and placing it in a folder within your Sublime packages folder.
 (See below for more information.)

 ### Acknowledgements